4-6-2: Germany

 The first Pacific locomotive for a German railway was the Baden IV f class for the Grand Duchy of Baden State Railways (Großherzoglich Badische Staatseisenbahnen, G.Bad.St.E.), designed by Maffei in 1905.
 However, due to manufacturing delays, the first three locomotives were not introduced until 1907, shortly after the first French Pacifics.
 They were four-cylinder compound locomotives of the Von Borries type.
 After the Maffei locomotives, a further 32 were built under license by Maschinenbau-Gesellschaft Karlsruhe and delivered between 1907 and 1913.

 While they were successful in the mountainous regions of the G.Bad.St.E., their small driving wheels led to overheating at high speed on level track.
-Consequently, a new design was created, the Baden IV h, twenty of which were built by Maffei between 1918–1920.
+Consequently, a new design was created, the Baden IV h, twenty of which were built by Maffei between 1918 and 1920.
 Most lasted to the end of World War II, with four surviving as test locomotives – three for Deutsche Bundesbahn and one for Deutsche Reichsbahn.
 Three of these four have survived into preservation.

 However, the most successful early German Pacific class was the Bavarian S 3/6 class of the Royal Bavarian State Railways (Königliche Bayerische Staats-Eisenbahnen), designed by Anton Hammel and Heinrich Leppla of Maffei.
 This was a larger development of the Baden IV f class, with a four-cylinder compound arrangement.
 Altogether 159 of them were built between 1908 and 1931, with the last one being retired from ordinary service in 1969.

 When the various pre-First World War Pacific locomotives from the different German state railway companies were grouped together by the Deutsche Reichsbahn as the Class 18 with seven sub-classes, the Baden Class IV f became the DRG 18.2 class while the Bavarian S 3/6 class became the DRG 18.4-5 class.

 During the 1920s and 1930s the Deutsche Reichsbahn continued to build new Pacific designs, such as the Class 01.10 to Class 03.10 subclasses.